rishiraj88/CodeSamples/README.md

 ### [RRShopware](https://github.com/rishiraj88/RRShopware)

-# Sping Boot With Eureka
+# Spring Boot With Eureka (For Spring Cloud Architecture)
 A project showcasing Eureka Service Discovery implemented for Microservices.
 The following have been used here: